Bike Boy

 Bike Boy is a 1967 American avant garde film directed by Andy Warhol, and was shown, for initial viewings, at the New Andy Warhol Garrick Theatre, at 152 Bleecker Street, Manhattan, New York City.
 The film has a bit part by Valerie Solanas.

+A negative from this film, showing a skull tattoo on Joe Spencer's upper arm, was used as the cover image for the Velvet Underground's second album, White Light/White Heat.